Making Tax Digital jargon buster

 The soft landing period for MTD refers to when HMRC gave businesses extra time to sign up and comply with MTD for VAT without the risk of MTD penalties.
 This period ended in April 2021.

-The Tax Gap is the difference between how much tax is supposed to be paid to the HMRC and the amount that is actually paid.
+The tax gap is the difference between how much tax should be paid to HMRC and the amount that is actually paid.
 This can happen due to taxes not being filed, taxes owed being underreported or taxes being underpaid.
 Making Tax Digital aims to close the tax gap by making it easier for people to file their taxes more efficiently and accurately.

 Taxable turnover